ElektraInitiative/libelektra/doc/tutorials/run_all_tests_with_docker.md

 make run_all
 ```

-For the second set to run remember to execute `make install` from the previous step.
+For the second set to run, remember to execute `make install` from the previous step.
 Run the second set with this command:

 ```sh
 kdb run_all